YusufSenyuz/CS411-Project1-OpenDental/README.md

 * manager_dashboard.py - Displays hospital statistics and manages data.
 * floors_rooms.py - Manages room assignments.
 * open_dental_users.db - SQLite database for user, patient, and room data.
+* Our test codes that measure the performance of the application such as login and transaction time is in the files.
+We used time library for test

 ---